EVERGREEN OF JOHNSON CITY’S

 Whenever and wherever possible, we hope to share our heritage of creating beauty through gardening with our customers and, in turn, with their families and communities.

-Evergreen of Johnson City is “Your Home Grown, Family Owned Gard Center”
+Evergreen of Johnson City is “Your Home Grown, Family-Owned Garden Center”

 Auke & Sarah Valk came to the United States in 1950 after their home in Holland had been ravished by the German armies during World War II.
 C. P. Edwards selected Auke and Sarah, along with two other Dutch families, to share in his dream for success.